puppetlabs/puppet-docs/source/puppet/5.3/config_file_autosign.markdown

 ## Format

 The `autosign.conf` file is a line-separated list of certnames or domain name globs.
-Each line represents a node name or group of node names whose certificate requests that the CA Puppet master should automatically sign upon receipt.
+Each line represents a node name or group of node names whose certificate requests that the CA Puppet master automatically signs upon receipt.

     rebuilt.example.com
     *.scratch.example.com